johnjackoleary/cfi-commonplace-book/Lesson Plans/Mountain/M.1 Mountain Knowledge.md

 			3. Webcams^[Some for Tahoe area in [[Useful Bay Area Webcams]]]
 			4. Contact someone at the destination airport
 			5. Be wary -- mountain weather can change quickly!
+				1. Making assessments en route about signs of developing weather
 		5. Specific weather factors
 			1. Visibility
 			2. Turbulence